-17.12 Final adjustments are made to align the bottom tube assembly with any extension tubes to the upper ceiling assembly.
-The protective film is removed from the inside the bottom tube assembly and the extension tubes.
+17.12 Final adjustments are made to align the bottom tube assembly with any extension tubes to the upper ceiling assembly, and then all four twist-lock fastening clamps are locked into place to fasten securely into the ceiling.
+The protective film is removed from the inside of the bottom tube assembly and the extension tubes.